Gas-Powered Fleet Nears 200 Ships: DNV

 The number of ships capable of running on natural gas as a marine fuel has almost reached 200, according to classification society DNV GL.

-DNV's latest data show the global gas-powered fleet now consists of 198 ships, with a further 106 on order and another 142 vessels labelled 'LNG-ready'.
+DNV's latest data show the global gas-powered fleet now consists of 198 ships, with a further 265 on order, 106 of which are scheduled for 2021 delivery.
+Another 142 vessels are labelled 'LNG-ready'.

 Of the 198 gas-powered ships already in operation, the top category is car or passenger ferries with a total of 43, followed by offshore supply ships with 25 and oil and chemical tankers with 20.
 There are 15 container ships capable of LNG bunkering and nine bulk carriers.